ReadAlongs/Studio-Web/README.md

 Run `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+To see the French version you may run `ng serve --configuration=fr`.
+Other translations are always welcome!

 The ReadAlongs/Studio web API must also be running locally on port 8000 for the app to work in dev mode: clone https://github.com/ReadAlongs/Studio.git, cd into `Studio/readalongs` and launch the web API with `PRODUCTION= uvicorn readalongs.web_api:web_api_app --reload` (see `Studio/readalongs/web_api.py` for details).

 ### Production